duken72/codingForDummies/cppFD/README.md

 Source: [The Cherno](https://youtu.be/wJ1L2nSIV1s)

 - Allocating on the stack is fast, simple as only one CPU commands.
-- There is a lot happen behind the scene when assigning a value on heap memory.
-To find the free space, assign, book keeping, ..
-In case you have something very memory heavy, then you have to use the heap.
+- In case you have something very memory heavy, then you have to use the heap.
+- There is a lot happen behind the scene when assigning a value on heap memory.\
+  Find the free space, assign, bookkeeping, ...

 ```cpp
 // Allocate with the stack